FULL PROFESSOR

 - Understanding ecological contingency in climate change effects

-- If species functional traits can predict responses to global change
+- Using functional traits to predict responses to global change

 - Relationships among functional traits

-Our study sites include tallgrass prairies and oak savannas of the midwest, southeastern longleaf pine woodlands (Savannah River Site, SC; Fort Bragg, NC; Fort Stewart, GA), and rocky outcrop communities in southwestern Oregon and the Ozarks.
+Our study sites include tallgrass prairies and oak savannas of the Midwest and southeastern longleaf pine woodlands.

 Portrait courtesy of Liz Kozik.